emilykaczmarek/miRNA-DNM/README.md

 *deep_map.train(x_train=X_train.astype('float32'), dnm_epochs=1500, trial_name='test', name='test', location_name=None,pre_train_epochs=[2500, 1500])*

+**DNM Interpretation and Visualization**<br/>
 Following training, there are multiple ways of interpreting the DNM.
 First, a heatmap can be created to determine where the highest density of samples were mapped.
 This is an unsupervised, unlabeled way of determining clusters of data.
 First, locations of data should be acquired using the following command: *locs = deep_map.get_locations(X_train.astype('float32'))*

 Next, the heatmap can be created using the function:
 *compute_scaled_kde_neoplastic(lattice_size, np.array(locs))*

 <a href="url"><img src="https://user-images.githubusercontent.com/52331761/145660097-b1885ba4-d453-42d5-b73e-143633586149.png" height="300" width="300" ></a>
+This is a heatmap showing where the highest density of samples were mapped.
+The self-organizing map is an unsupervised clustering approach that maps similar samples to proximal locations on the 2D lattice.
+Overall, the image above shows two main clusters, with a couple smaller clusters nearby.

-If a subset of the data is labelled, this can be visualized using labelled_plot, where the following plot is outputted: *labelled_plot(lattice_size, locs, y_train, cols)*
+If the data does not contain labels, users should stop at the step above.
+However, if a subset of the data is labelled, this can be visualized using labelled_plot, where the following plot is outputted: *labelled_plot(lattice_size, locs, y_train, cols)*

 <a href="url"><img src="https://user-images.githubusercontent.com/52331761/145660108-cafc9b72-e04a-4564-b719-90278af55146.png" height="300" width="300" ></a>
+This plot shows the proportion of samples of each class mapped to the nodes of the lattice, and displays a clear separation of the two classes in the breast cancer dataset.

 Lastly, the most informative features found by the autoencoder of the DNM can be extracted using the function *feat_vis(X_train)*
 Individual samples can be used as input to the function to find features corresponding to specific samples, or can be grouped to find features of classes/all data points.

+**Reference**
+Kaczmarek, E. et al. Topology Preserving Stratification of Tissue Neoplasticity using Deep Neural Maps and microRNA Signatures.
+Under Review at BMC Bioinformatics.